Sejalsontakke/Project-Green-AI/README.md

-# Air-quality-prediction
+#Green AI
-A machine learning project
+ A Deep learning project on green AI